hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ### 4.1 What to Focus On

-Hoisting is vital for JavaScript developers to understand, particularly in programs that use `var` statements and function declarations.
-In your career, you will undoubtedly encounter such code, so you must understand the role that hoisting plays.
+Hoisting is vital for JavaScript developers to understand, particularly in programs that use **`var` statements** and **function declarations**.
 In particular, you should be able to answer these questions:

 * What is hoisting?
 * How do `var`, `let`, and `const` interact with hoisting?
 How do they differ?